chaseruskin/legoHDL/README.md

 Up until this point, everything has been local and the block has not yet been officially "released".
 It has been on version 0.0.0, which is an unreleased state.
 Now we are ready to release the current code's state as a version.

-If we have not made any git commits yet, that is okay.
+If you have not made any git commits yet, that is okay.
 The release command will automatically add and commit altered files.
 If this is undesirable, you can use the `-strict` flag to only let legoHDL commit the changes it makes to the `Block.lock` file for that specific release.

 ```legohdl release -maj```